Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Why use NoSQL?
 - Application Development Productivity.
 - Large scale data
-- They mainatin perfomance no matter the scale of
+- They maintain perfomance no matter the scale of queries/operations

 ### What are the characteristics of NoSQL databases?
 - A fast flexible NoSQL database